Stuttering5 MINUTE READ

 If you are saying the sentence “I went to the grocery store,” it would be pronounced “I-went-to-the-gro-cer-y-store.”

 To prevent your speech from sounding monotonous, make sure that you're still placing appropriate inflection on words.
-This can be tricky, but you'll get the hang of it over time!
+This can be tricky, but if the syllable timed technique is right for you, you'll get the hang of it over time!

 7. Cancellations

-Cancellations are a fluency technique that can be used after a disfluency, or stutter, has already occurred.
+Cancellations are a stuttering technique that can be used after a disfluency, or stutter, has already happened.

 When a disfluency occurs, pause and take a second to try to identify where the stutter happened in the word.
 Was it the beginning consonant, or the vowel?
-Pay attention to your mouth and notice if there's tension anywhere that may have led you to stutter.
+Pay attention to your mouth, and notice if there's tension anywhere that may have led you to stutter.
 Try to decrease the tension, then say the word again.
-Here is a simple breakdown of what to do when using the cancellation technique:
+Here is a simple breakdown of how to use the cancellation technique after a stutter:

 2. Take a pause.

-3. While pausing, identify the parts of speech that were involved in the stutter and what is creating tension.
+3. While pausing, identify the parts of speech that were involved in the stutter and what's creating tension.

 4. Release the tension.